 All of the 4K TVs on the list above and pretty much all newer 4K UHD TVs from the major brands offer the same essential package of connectivity specs regardless of their dimensions and price.
 Some brands and models may include one more or one less HDMI or USB port or may lack/include a particular newer connectivity spec like HDMI 2.0a (for HDR content) vs. HDMI 2.0.
 However, generally, physical connectivity for content and smart TV functionality stays the same across the board.
 Thus, here are those core essentials:

 USB: USB is the standard issue peripheral device connectivity spec through which you can connect your 4K TV to external devices like smartphones, tablets, low-intensity media players, hard drives and other such gadgets.
 USB is generally used for charging external devices through your TV or transferring things like music files and non-4K video files.
 However, for any sort of 4K video, USB ports, even of the higher-end USB 3.0 type, cannot be used for effective 4K video transmission.
-Most 4K TVs from 2015 offer only USB 2.0 via 2 to 4 ports.
+Most 4K TVs from 2018 offer either USB 2.0 via 2 to 4 ports.